Evonofy/NeoExpensive/README.md

   </h1>

   <p>
-    After getting your <a href="#tools">tools</a> ready, let's dive into NeoExpensive's monorepo architecture and how things are planned before they're built
+    After getting your <a href="#tools">tools</a> ready, let's dive into NeoExpertise's monorepo architecture and how things are planned before they're built
   </p>

   <br />